How to Get Preapproved for a Mortgage | 2024

 Yes.
 Mortgage underwriting depends, in part, on your other monthly debts as measured by your debt-to-income ratio.
 Credit cards, auto loans, student loans, and other personal loans will factor into your DTI.
 If your ratio is too high, lenders may not be able to approve you.
 After getting preapproved, avoid applying for other loans or increasing your credit card balances before the home closes.

-Start the preapproval process
+Start the mortgage preapproval process

 If you’re ready to start house hunting — or even considering it in the near future — it’s time to start the mortgage process by getting preapproved for a home loan.
-The approval process will help lock in your borrowing power and give you an advantage in a competitive housing market.
+The mortgage approval process will help lock in your borrowing power and give you an advantage in a competitive housing market.
 It’ll also turn up relevant issues, like a low credit score, that you might fix before beginning your homeownership journey.

 Time to make a move?
 Let us find the right mortgage for you